Who is British Olympian Adam Peaty?

 Peaty picked up more gold at his World Championships debut in Kazan, Russia, in 2015, winning the 50 metre and 100 metre breaststroke races and making up a quarter of the triumphant mixed medley relay team that broke the world record for the second time.

-The following year brought the Olympic success in Rio he will hope to replicate or surpass in Tokyo.
+The following year brought the Olympic success in Rio.

 Peaty did not rest on his laurels, however, instead becoming the most successful British male swimmer at any World Championships at the 2017 installment when he claimed a fifth global title in Budapest, Hungary, one of three more gold medals.